Substance Abuse Training Programs

 Two research training grants support this work, one from the National Institute of Alcohol Abuse and Alcoholism (NIAAA) (The Multidisciplinary Alcoholism Research Training Program) for postdoctoral fellows and one sponsored by the NIH’s Fogarty international Center, in conjunction with NIAAA and the National Institute on Drug Abuse (NIDA), that trains early and mid-career scientists and medical doctors from Ukraine.

-In addition, the Section runs an ACGME accredited Addiction Psychiatry Fellowship Program.
+In addition, the Program runs an ACGME accredited Addiction Psychiatry Fellowship Program.
 This program is a one-year, post-residency, clinical training program for psychiatrists seeking specialty training in addiction psychiatry.
 Formal approval from the Accreditation Council for Graduate Medical Education was awarded in 1997, and the Addiction Psychiatry fellowship has ACGME accreditation through 2012.
 Successful completion of the 1-year clinical track qualifies psychiatrists to apply for subspecialty certification in addiction psychiatry from the American Board of Psychiatry and Neurology.
 Two training slots per year are available in the program.

-Section members also take part in a wide variety of teaching activities across the University.
+Program members also take part in a wide variety of teaching activities across the University.
 At the undergraduate level, courses include an ongoing research laboratory in psychopathology in the Department of Psychology.
 This 12-month sequence, run by Drs.
 Zucker, Blow, and Hicks, enrolls approximately 40 students a year.
-It exposes students to the spectrum of substance abuse research in the Section, allows them to make more focused career decisions, and also serves as an identifier for post-graduation, permanent research assistant positions for Section research programs.
+It exposes students to the spectrum of substance abuse research in the Program, allows them to make more focused career decisions, and also serves as an identifier for post-graduation, permanent research assistant positions for Program research programs.
 These courses convey some of the allure and challenge of psychiatric content to undergraduates, and have the potential to recruit students on a medical career track into the substance abuse specialty.
 Although not all participants go on to substance abuse research careers, the program has served a public education function to hundreds of individuals who go on to careers in medicine, public health, law, and other helping professions.
 Because of the caliber of the student body, many participants can be expected to go on to leadership positions in their fields.

 Other Educational Activities

-The Section also runs an annual Addiction Psychiatry Resident's Day.
+The Program also runs an annual Addiction Psychiatry Resident's Day.
 This activity, led by Dr. Brower, is attended by psychiatry residents and other substance abuse professionals from the University of Michigan, Michigan State University, Wayne State University, Henry Ford Hospital, and the University of Toledo.
 In addition, the Center also hosts a day-long, endowed lectureship and workshop in which research updates and evidence-based practice seminars are held.
 This program, the MacDonell Lectureship, regularly draws more than 100 attendees.